-The Step 1, Step 2 Clinical Knowledge (CK), and Step 3 examinations are computer-based tests that are administered at Prometric Centers, which are located around the world.
+The Step 1, Step 2 Clinical Knowledge (CK), and Step 3 examinations are computer-based tests that are administered at Prometric Centers.
+Step 3 is administered only in the US and its territories.
 Visit the Prometric website to find the test center closest to you.
 The Step 2 Clinical Skills (CS) examination is administered at six testing centers across the US.
 More information about CS centers can be found on the Clinical Skills Evaluation Collaboration (CSEC) website.